european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

 keep data and forecasts consistent, we include hospitalisations forecasts for the following locations only:

--   Belgium, Cyprus, Czechia, Estonia, France, Ireland, Latvia, Liechtenstein, Malta, Norway, Slovenia, Switzerland, United Kingdom
+-   Belgium, Croatia, Cyprus, Czechia, Estonia, France, Ireland, Latvia, Liechtenstein, Malta, Norway, Slovenia, Switzerland, United Kingdom

 ![Plot of truth data from different sources for all countries covered by